ChronoCoders/strataquant/README.md

 - Walk-forward validation exposes overfitting
 - Complete trade analysis with win rates and streaks
 - Advanced risk metrics (Sortino, Calmar)
+- **Proper trade execution** (v0.4.0 fix - v0.3.0 results were incorrect)

 The v0.1.0 buy-and-hold result of 857% return demonstrates the opportunity.
 The -76.64% drawdown demonstrates the risk.
 Both numbers matter equally.

+## Important Notice - v0.4.0 Bug Fix

+**v0.3.0 had a critical bug:** The engine recorded trades but never executed sells.
+This inflated returns and made all results incorrect.

+**v0.4.0 fixes this:** Proper buy AND sell execution.
+All results are now accurate.

+**Impact:** v0.3.0 results are invalid.
+Always use v0.4.0 or later.

 ## Installation